Team-Redefined/.github/profile/README.md

 ## Is Team Redefined only doing games?

 No!
-There can be times where we do animations for fun!
+There can be times where we do other activities like playing games for fun!

 ## How can I get into contact with the developers?